tddfellow/tddfellow.github.io/source/_posts/2016-12-23-learning-test-driven-development-with-javascript-end-to-end-testing.markdown

 **Level: Beginner.**

 "Learning TDD with Javascript" is the series of articles where we learn basics of automated testing and test-driven development.
 While language of choice for the code examples is Javascript, all described concepts are language-agnostic and can be applied in various technological stacks.
 In these articles reader is expected to do small exercises after each major topic to make sure that theoretical knowledge is reinforced with practice.
+Some of these exercises are practical and will involve coding, or simple writing; others will be a food for a thought.
 Also, reader might want to get their feedback on these exercises, so don't hesitate to send the results my way: oleksii@tddfellow.com - feedback on the practice is quite important as it helps to improve quicker, when you know what is well and what can be improved and how.
 Also, don't hesitate to send any questions and feedback regarding the content of these articles.
 Your questions, feedback and your practical results will help authors shape this content better.

 Today we are going to learn how to write tests for the whole application, that imitate real user interaction.
 We are going to build a small web application using Vanilla Javascript.
 Vanilla Javascript is a plain Javascript without any framework or library.
 Such tests, that imitate real user interaction via User Interface (UI) are called End-to-End Tests.
 These tests are the most simple to write, because we only need to think about our application in the same way user does: